What Inflatable Devices Should Be Licensed

 If you are an owner or an operator of inflatable amusement devices, you know the fact that a license should be acquired before any actual use.
 But do all inflatables apply for the law of licensing, what kinds of inflatable amusement products should be licensed and what can be excluded.

-Licensed inflatables are the devices that would move patrons or cause them to move via bouncing, sliding, cording, mechanics (e.g. rotating, waggling, etc.), obstacles and so on.
+Licensed inflatables are the devices that would move patrons or cause them to move.
+Those movements may be due to bouncing, sliding, cording, mechanics (e.g. rotating, waggling, etc.), obstacles and so on.

-Inflatables that can be excluded are those products that does not intent to design for interacting that would cause patrons be moved.
+On the other hand, inflatables that do not need any red tape are those products that does not intent to design for interacting that would cause patrons moving.

 Examples of inflatables of exemption include:

 - inflatable wrecking ball arena

 - inflatable football pitch with a ground flooring